dev-tom-0108/building-api/README.md

 To get the app up and running you will need to have an Auth0 account.
 You can sign up for one [here](https://auth0.com/signup?utm_source=scotch.io&utm_medium=sp&utm_campaign=api_authorization).

+There are two clients and one api.

+1)  go to the "movie-analyst-api" folder.
+# npm install
+# node server

+2) go to the "movieanalyst-website" folder.
+# npm install
+# npm start